Zexal0807/Zexarel/README.md

 ```php
 function find(string $what, string $in) : int
 ```
-This function return -1 if the string was not found else return the position (0 is the first char)
+This function search a string inside other string, it return -1 if the string was not found else return the position (0 is the first char)
 ## get_string_between

 ## redirect